dinosoeren/walls.dev/content/project/self-driving-car/index.md

 ### 6. Model Predictive Control (MPC): The Big Leagues

+> 💡 Core Idea
+>
-For more advanced driving, the car must plan ahead, predicting its future path and optimizing control inputs.
+> For more advanced driving, the car must plan ahead, predicting its future path and optimizing control inputs.
 MPC enables this by solving an optimization problem at every step: predicting future states and optimizing control inputs over a time horizon.
 It’s like chess, but for cars.

 {{< youtube w_9uhuP21es >}}